 Porcelain veneers also are cosmetically favourable as they correctly match the natural look, shape and colour of teeth.
 The placement of these types of veneers can require multiple appointments.

 The other major type of veneer is the composite resin veneers.
-These veneers require a single-stage procedure and are less expensive than porcelain veneers.
+These veneers require a single-stage procedure and are less expensive than porcelain veneers in Singapore.
 The major drawback of composite veneers is that they don’t last very long.

 The placement of porcelain veneers will typically need two appointments, whereas the composite veneers can take only a single.